vdhan/Celestial/README.md

 # Celestial town mod for VCMI

-Foundry Town has been renamed, balanced and fixed
+Foundry Town has been renamed, balanced and fixed.

+Contact me: anvudh@gmail.com

 **Changelog:**